 Before sunrise, Pastor Troy unlocked the doors of Countryside Church.
 It was his custom to pray for the people before they arrived.

 Outside, the sun crested the horizon.
 Congregants were starting to arrive.

 Pastor glanced out the window, and noticed the bottle in Bessie’s hand.
 “Lord, I’m not worried about the tale she’ll spin.
-Buster exchanged the whiskey bottle for a ride home.
+Buster exchanged the whiskey for a ride home.
 That’s how the bottle ended up in the church trash.
 I’ll give him a ride again if he needs one.
 I wonder if she’ll notice the whisky I poured out.”

-Pastor thought about the words Jesus prayed as He died for the sins of the world, “Father, forgive them; for they know not what they do.”
-(Luke 23:34b KJV) While Jesus’ enemies gambled for His clothing, He chose to extend forgiveness.
+Pastor thought about the words Jesus prayed as He died for the sins of the world, Father, forgive them; for they know not what they do.
+While Jesus’ enemies gambled for His clothing, He chose to extend forgiveness.

 “Father, forgive Bessie, too.
 She’s not aware of what she’s doing.”
 He hoped his prayers could help rewrite Bessie’s story….
 He brushed away the tear, and moved to the next pew section, praying blessings on each person who came to Sunday service, calling in salvations, healings, marital restoration, and family unity.